-1204 Administrative Handling [R-20]
+1204 Administrative Handling [R-41]

-Ex parte appeals to the Board of Appeals, and all papers relating thereto, are forwarded directly to the Board for docketing.
-All appeal papers, such as the notice of appeal, appeal brief and request for extension of time to file the brief, are first processed, without the application file, by the Service Branch of the Board of Appeals and then transmitted to the appropriate Examining Group for association with the application file.
-An application under appeal is retained in the Examining Group until the Examiner has written his answer to the brief, at which time the application is sent to the Board of Appeals.
+Ex parte appeals to the Board of Appeals, and all papers relating thereto, are forwarded to the examining group for docketing.
+All appeal papers, such as the notice of appeal, appeal brief and request for extension of time to file the brief are processed by the appropriate examining group.